Brisbane Roar FC: Controversies

 In 2017, just 14 months after being appointed by club owners to replace Cobb, MD Mark Kingsman was fired in a surprise move by Roar chairman Rahim Soekasah who cited continued growth, greater governance and oversight and deeper connection with members, the business sector and the wider community as reasons for the move.

-In 2018, Roar's'peeling shirt numbers and a shock loss to Ceres-Negros in the Asian Champions League caused embarrassment with supporters calling it the "lowest moment in the club's history".
+In 2018, Roar's peeling shirt numbers and a shock loss to Ceres-Negros in the Asian Champions League caused embarrassment with supporters calling it the "lowest moment in the club's history".
 The club were forced to make a public apology in relation to the incident.

 In 2019, in January the organising committee of 'The Den' supporters group withdrew organisation of Active Support issued demands on the club and refused to organise support for games until they were met, in response the club withdrew recognition of the organising committee.

+In late 2020, a public dispute erupted between Roar and Logan City Council over $150,000 of unpaid bills that resulted in the club abandoning the base after just two years of tenancy.
+A facility built for football was then handed over to a Rugby Club.

+In 2021 the Holman v Brisbane Roar Court case confirmed Bret Holman was entitled to recover insurance payments made to club but withheld from the player.

+In August 2022, Corey Brown had his contract terminated over alleged misconduct but after a long dispute with the PFA the player was eventually cleared and reinstated.